sriramcu/yolov3_traffic_violations/README.md

 * These violations are cropped out of the overall video frame to the combined dimension of the bike's and the person's bounding boxes with some buffer and stored inside `cropped_images` folder inside `keras_yolo3` folder.
 * The ANPR program is run on these cropped images and moved into `violations` folder inside `keras_yolo3` folder, where the new file names will be the computed license plate of the vehicle.
-A suffix of "_unknown" is applied to the filename inside the cropped images folder, so that ANPR can be skipped next time around.
+* In case the license plate cannot be determined by the ANPR module, a suffix of "_unknown" is applied to the filename inside the cropped images folder, so that ANPR can be skipped next time around.
 * A challan is generated for each violation by referencing the `vehicles.db` sqlite3 database stored in the root directory of the project using the license plate of the vehicle and is stored in challans